Imperial Half Bushel • 831 N. Howard Street • Baltimore MD 21201 • USA

 Coin Silver Holloware

-Repoussé Manufacturer Holloware Flatware Miscellaneous Coin Silver Foreign Indexes
+Repoussé Manufacturer Flatware Miscellaneous Coin Silver Foreign Indexes

 This listing will bring all of our Antique American Silver Holloware onto a single web page listed alphabetically by maker.
 Most of the silverware will predate 1870 although there will be later exceptions if we feel they may be pertinent; these will include examples by firms such as S. Kirk & Son that did not start using the sterling standard until the 1890's.
 Examples of coin silver flatware may be found at the following web pages: